EYFS

 In Reception we develop children’s curiosity and a love of learning through an exciting learning environment and resources.
 We respond to the interests of our children whilst delivering the seven areas of learning outlined in the Early Years framework.
 During the morning, we tend to learn and develop our knowledge focusing on literacy, early reading through phonics (please visit the Little Wandles website for more information), and mathematics.
 In the afternoons, we focus on personal, social and emotional development, knowledge and understanding of the world, physical development, communication and language, and expressive arts and design.
 As well as short whole class teaching sessions, a lot of our focus is in small groups.

 Our provision is free flow and we make use of the outdoors as much as possible, to explore, investigate and consolidate learning.
-Please send your child in with a spare pair of clothes each day, along with a waterproof coat and wellington boots.
+Please send your child in with a spare pair of clothes each day, along with a waterproof coat and wellington boots, so they can access the outdoor whatever the weather.

 We provide a range of healthy snacks and cooking experiences for your children, we ask for a £1 contribution each week towards this.

-If you ever have any questions, please do not hesitate to ask any of the Reception staff.
+If you ever have any questions, please do not hesitate to ask any of the Reception Team.

 Q&As about our Early years…